axelmukwena/biometricECG/README.md

     $ python3 run.py -cnn
     ```

+# DEBBIS-API: Simulation, API setup

+The python API is available at https://github.com/axelmukwena/debbis-api

-### NB: Simulations only work with data created using the BMD101 Sensor
+#### NB: Simulations only work with data created using the BMD101 Sensor

-### Simulation: API setup
 API setup was developmed in Python 3 and hosted under the directory **root_folder/debbis-api**.
 The API is developed using the Flask Framework to recieve HTTPS requests.
 The simulation utilizes the Siamese Neural Network Model since the SNN model completes all the requirements for Debbis.

-After installation of all required packages and modules, obtain and copy the 'contents' of the SNN model titled **debbis** saved in **root_folder/biometricECG/models/snn/debbis/** and paste into **root_folder/debbis-api/model/**.
+After installation of all required packages and modules, obtain and copy the 'contents' of the SNN model titled **debbis** saved in **biometricECG/models/snn/debbis/** and paste into **debbis-api/model/**.

-File structure should resemble:
+File structure should resemble or similar:
-- root_folder
 - debbis-api
         - model
             - assets
             - variables